 Viewed as ‘temptation to sin’, 1Cor 10 is understood as promising us that God will not permit such temptation to overwhelm us with the force of its lure or enticement.
 God will always provide a “way of escape,” a kind of exit ramp off the highway, a way to flee from the lure of sin’s enticement.

 We are in fact tempted to sin in this sense, obviously.
 And God’s grace does empower us to say no to such temptation.
-And usually saying no involves escaping the circumstance or situation which is usually, for most of us, the occasion of temptation.
-But I wish to suggest here that 1Cor 10.13 is not primarily referring to ‘temptation’ in this sense at all, but to ‘trials’ (tests, difficulties, challenges, pressures) that we all inevitably face and which more often than not we cannot run away from or escape.
+And usually saying no involves escaping the circumstance or situation which is, for most of us, the occasion of temptation.
+But I wish to suggest here that 1Cor 10.13 is not primarily referring to ‘temptation’ in this sense, but to ‘trials’ (tests, difficulties, challenges, pressures) that we all inevitably face and which more often than not we cannot run away from or escape.

-I’m sharing this because many Christians assume God’s grace will always provide a means of escape from life’s trials/tests, grace which provides us relief from suffering and an end to our trial.
+I’m sharing this because many Christians assume God’s grace will always provide a means of escape or relief from life’s trials/tests, and end to our trial.
 But in v.
-13 the escape doesn’t alleviate the pressure at all – it sustains us in/under the pressure.
+13 the escape doesn’t alleviate the pressure or pain at all.
+It rather sustains us in/under the pressure.
+We endure the trial.

 This comes out beautifully in 2Cor 4.7-10: